nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **all** your contacts at one go, or to remove specific fields for each of your contacts.

 To improve user experience, before any deletion, ConTech Book will display the details of the contact you specified to be deleted, and prompt you to confirm deletion.
+Any additional input not specified in the required command format will be treated as erroneous input and discarded.

 Command formats: